Zehui2020/PRIME_Internship_Documentation/website/src/nested/setup-database.md

     SELECT * FROM users WHERE id = 2;
     ```

-1. To select data from multiple tables:
+1. To select data from multiple tables using primary / secondary keys:
     ```sql
     SELECT * FROM users INNER JOIN comments ON users.id = comments.users_id;
     /* Result: Shows all users who made comments */